-Seven Rules for Living on Your Own for the First Time
+Seven Financial Rules for Living on Your Own for the First Time

-There are a lot of transitions you make as you grow up and take on increasingly greater amounts of personal responsibility.
+There are a lot of transitions you make as you grow up and take on more personal responsibility.
 It starts the first time you pick out your own clothes and only gets more complicated from there.

 One of the most difficult transitions you can make is when you move into a new home all by yourself.
 No family.
 No roommates.
 Just you.